 General Considerations and Personal Reflections:

 Here are some personal reflections.
 I offer them in the spirit of dialogue and exchange, and look forward to hearing your thoughts about, and experiences with, this principle.

-It seems to me that one reason that pursuing an end leaves me enchained is that, as most of us soon learn, often what I think I want, ends up being not what I want at all!
+It seems to me that one reason that pursuing an end leaves me enchained is that, as most of us start to suspect early in life, often what I think I want, ends up being not what I want at all!
 If that’s true, no wonder I suffer not only when I don’t get what I want, but even when I do.

 In our last meeting someone brought up the relation between this principle and attention (what is now popularly referred to as mindfulness), or “being in theme” (being present), i.e. if you are walking, walk.
 If you are laughing laugh.
 If you are eating eat, and so on.
 As a slightly irreverent version has it: